CDA70/Manage-Blockchain-Identity/Readme.md

  > Download the Electrum from: https://electrum.org/#download

- From the Easy Installation option, download the correct version applicable for your OS.
+ From the Easy Installation option, download an applicable for your OS.
 In this write up I downloaded the "Executable for OS X"

 ![installation](./assets/download-installation.png)